noyaboy/noah-cv/content/authors/admin/_index.md

 ## About Me

 Hao-Jyun (Noah) Liang is a graduate student at the Institute of Pioneer Semiconductor Innovation, NYCU.
-He previously interned at Andes Technology focusing on digital VLSI design and will join Qualcomm as an Analog Design Intern.
+He previously interned at Andes Technology focusing on digital VLSI design.
 His interests include hardware-software co-development and semiconductor innovation.